 Here are a few other songs that explore memory, loss, and growing apart:

-“I Miss You” captures the aching silence that follows emotional distance.
+“I Miss You” captures the aching silence that follows when two people drift apart.
 The lyrics are full of longing and regret, making it a natural fit for fans of “Old Phone.”

 Related: Best Songs About Missing Someone